LongxingTan/Machine-learning-interview/03_system/03_ml/poi_recommendation.md

 ## 1. requirements
 **products/use cases**
+- User Search: Users search for restaurants based on location, cuisine, and preferences.
+- Real-Time Recommendations: Provide real-time recommendations based on user queries.
+- Cold Start: Handle new restaurants with limited data.

 **objective**
-- connect people with great local businesses
+- Connect Users with Local Businesses: Help users discover great local businesses
+- Increase Engagement: Encourage users to explore and interact with more POIs.

 **constraint**
-- data
+- Data Constraints: Limited data on new restaurants.
-- volume
+- Volume: Handle a high volume of users and queries.
-- latency
+- Latency: Provide real-time results with low latency (e.g., < 200ms).

 ## 2. ML task & pipeline